Development contributions help cover the cost of delivering infrastructure needed to support new businesses, communities and homes.

 The applicant is required to meet the cost of preparing the legal agreements.

-Planning agreements with the Department of Planning, Industry and Environment are referred to as State Voluntary Planning Agreements (SVPA) to differentiate them from local council planning agreements.
+Planning agreements with the Department of Planning and Environment are referred to as State Voluntary Planning Agreements (SVPA) to differentiate them from local council planning agreements.

 In most cases, a planning agreement must be in effect prior to certifying that satisfactory arrangements have been made.

-To contact us about a proposed development that may require a SVPA, you can call 1300 305 695 and ask to speak to the Infrastructure and Place team, or email firstname.lastname@example.org
+To contact us about a proposed development that may require a SVPA, please email the team.

 All SVPAs are publicly notified and made available for public feedback before they are finalised.
 All SVPAs currently on notification, under consideration, executed or concluded are available to view on the SVPA Register.